serpient/simple-boilerplate/README.md

   - your local repo has been configured to push changes to the new repo you made automatically
   - read more about the basics of git in our [Chingu Handbook](https://chingu.gitbook.io/cohort/cohort-guide/preparing-for-the-cohort/actionable-items-to-do)

-#### Adding more JavaScript files in the project
+# Adding more JavaScript files in the project
-When creating more JavaScript files, remember to add them as Scripts in Index.HTML.
-All JavaScript files are listed at the end of <body>.
+When creating more JavaScript files, remember to add them as Scripts in `index.html`.
+All JavaScript files are listed at the end of `<body>`.
 Remember -- ordering of the JavaScript scripts matter!
 For example, if you try and use a function from `other.js` in `index.js`, BUT, index.js is imported first in index.html -- it will result in undefined!
 That's because it doesn't know that `other.js` exists yet!

-#### What do these commands do?
+# What do these commands do?
 - `git clone <github repo link> my-app-name` - Copies the repository onto your computer as a new folder called "my-app-name"
 - `git remote rm origin` - At this point, this repository copy is still connected to the simple-boilerplate github repository.
 This command will remove the remote origin link so you can connect it to a new link.
 - `git remote add origin <your github repository link>` - As mentioned above, this is how you add a new origin link for your repository.
 As in, any changes in your local development will be "pushed" and sent to the repository link you set.